 Follow these 6 steps to work with a nonprofit web design agency to build your dream website:

-The first step to designing your nonprofit or association’s website is to set your objectives.
-This will determine the content and layout of your website.
-Start by setting goals for your website; define your primary goal and any secondary goals.
+The first step to designing your nonprofit’s website is to set your objectives.
+These objectives will determine the content and layout of your site.
+Start by defining your primary goal and any secondary goals that you want to achieve with your nonprofit website.
 Keep in mind who your target audience is and what content is most important to them.

 For a website redesign, start by outlining your current website's pages into a sitemap.
 There are several online tools you can use like XML Sitemaps which will crawl your website and create a sitemap for you to download.
 Next, create a site plan document to identify content to add, edit, or remove.
-You may also want to merge pages under the same category with very little content.
+You may also want to merge pages with very little content under another category.

 The next step is to find examples of nonprofit website designs that you like.
 Take note of the design, user interface, and features of your favorite websites.
 You can take inspiration from these best designed nonprofit websites or look at portfolios of top designers on Pinterest, Dribbble, and Behance.